YassenA/hash-map/src/requirments.md

 	- Syntax: `exampleMap.size()`
 	- Output: Returns an integer `>= 0`
 - `maxSize`
-	- Returns the maximum possible number of elements
+	- Returns the maximum possible number of elements that can be stored
 	- Syntax: `exampleMap.maxSize()`
 	- Output: Returns an integer `>= 0`
 ###  Modifiers